A fully rendered version of this vignette with figures is available at https://doi-usgs.github.io/nhdplusTools/articles/drainage_area_estimation.html.

 • Boundary sources diverge in the flat terrain along the western and southern margins of the basin where the drainage divide is poorly defined.

-• Traditional delineation methods assigned a noncontributing area adjacent to the basin as part of the Purgatoire drainage; the WBD placed that area in the neighboring hydrologic unit to the west.
+• Manual delineation from USGS topographic maps assigned a noncontributing area adjacent to the basin as part of the Purgatoire drainage; the WBD placed that area in the neighboring hydrologic unit to the west.

 • The resulting differences propagate to all downstream gages on the Purgatoire and Arkansas Rivers.